Exios66/FreeWill-HTML/README.md

     responses TEXT NOT NULL,
     scores TEXT NOT NULL,
     metadata TEXT NOT NULL,
-    created_at DATETIME DEFAULT CURRENT_TIMESTAMP
+    created_at DATETIME DEFAULT CURRENT_TIMESTAMP,
+    updated_at DATETIME DEFAULT CURRENT_TIMESTAMP,
+    version INTEGER DEFAULT 1
 );

+-- Indices for performance
+CREATE INDEX idx_timestamp ON responses(timestamp);
+CREATE INDEX idx_created_at ON responses(created_at);

+-- Trigger for timestamp updates
+CREATE TRIGGER update_responses_timestamp
+AFTER UPDATE ON responses
+BEGIN
+    UPDATE responses SET updated_at = DATETIME('now')
+    WHERE id = NEW.id;
+END;
 ```

-### CSV Export
+### CSV Export Format

-The application automatically maintains a CSV export (`data/survey_responses.csv`) with the following columns:
+The application maintains a CSV export with:

 - id
 - timestamp
 - response_* (question responses)
 - score_* (category scores)
 - metadata_* (additional information)
+- created_at
+- updated_at
+- version

 ## Development